-If you have what appears to be the low speed, that may just be the air recirc. door opening due to a shot door solenoid.
+If you have what appears to be the low speed, that may just be the air recirc. door opening due to a non-functional door solenoid.
 It is uncommon for only the middle speed not to work, since the failure of a blown thermal fuse is that only the top blower fan speed works.

 The resistor pack is located beneath the plastic cowl cover behind the firewall in the engine compartment.
 Four or five screws to remove the cowl, and two screws to remove the pack, and a connector.
 The pack sits on top of the heater fan box.
 Just look for a plate held in with two screws and a wiring connector.
 Once removed, you'll see two or three coiled wires and a thermal fuse mounted on the other side.
 The thermal fuse is the culprit.
-Either:

 B) Solder in series a 10 amp fast blow fuse.